besaoct/HAR-CNN-Using-LSTM-RNN-Models/README.md

 The programming code for this project was written in python using an IDE called Spyder.
 An open source library called Keras was used to implement the architecture shown above [33].
 A sequential model was used for the implementation as it allows for a model to be created and then layers to be added to it later on.
 It greatly simplifies creating deep learning models.
 1D convolution layers, 1D maxpooling layer, flattening layer, dropout and dense layers were added to the sequential model.
 The parameters of each of these layers have already been explained previously.
 The model was implemented on a 2.3 GHz Dual-Core Intel Core i5 CPU with 8 GB 2133 MHz LPDDR3 memory.
 The model was trained for 100 epochs with a batch size of 32.
 The Adam optimizer was used to compile and optimize the model by calculating the gradients of the parameters at each layer, calculating the error between the correct value and predicted value using the sparse categorical cross-entropy loss function, and then finally updating the weights using the default learning rate of 0.001.
 The sparse categorical cross-entropy function is a normal loss function that calculates the error between the prediction and the correct value but uses the labels instead of a one-hot encoded scheme.
 The learning rate is a hyperparameter which decides how much to change the weights of the model by at each iteration.
 The larger it is the bigger the changes.
 The model was trained on the dataset provided by the SPHERE competition.
-As mentioned in section 2, it contained data for 10 people.
+As mentioned in chapter 4, it contained data for 10 people.
 This dataset was split into two parts: 8 people’s data was used to train the model and 2 people’s data was used to test the model.
 In this way the model does not get to see the data of the testing set and therefore when that dataset is used for testing, the model will give results that reflect the real-world scenario.

 Before the accelerometer values and the activity labels are fed into the CNN, the training dataset is resampled at the same frequency its data was collected at: 20 Hz.
 The data collected in the real world will have some small errors when it comes to what frequency it is collected at.
 When the neural network is being trained, it is important that there is no discrepancy in the data it is being trained from.
 The accelerometer’s values were resampled using the interpolation function present in the SciPy library [34].
 The interpolation function allows for then any missing values to be filled as well using an extrapolation feature.
-As described in section 2.2, the 22 different activities within the SPHERE dataset were combined into 5 different activities.
+As described in section 4.2, the 22 different activities within the SPHERE dataset were combined into 5 different activities.
 The accelerometer values and the corresponding activity labels were then created into segments and labels.
 The segments contained the accelerometer values for the x, y and z axis, while the labels contained the corresponding physical activities.
 To generate these features, a time step of 200 was used and whichever activity was the most common in each time step, the segment was assigned that activity as it’s label.
 A time step of 200 was chosen as it corresponds to 10 seconds of performing an activity.
 Any physical activity is always performed for a period of time and not for only an instance.
 Therefore 10 seconds is considered an appropriate length of time for a label to be added to that segment.
 The CNN model gets an accuracy of up to 75% on the testing dataset.
 The overall performance of the CNN can be seen in the confusion matrix in figure 10.
 The confusion matrix shows both, the absolute value and the normalised value of the predictions.
 Even though the classifier’s accuracy is about 75%, the overall performance cannot be considered satisfactory.
 There is a large discrepancy between the results of each individual activity.
 The maximum accuracy achieved is for standing activity with 83%.
 Whereas for walking upstairs and downstairs the classified performed extremely poorly.
 There can be many reasons for these misclassifications.
 One of the important factors is that within our original dataset and our testing dataset, activities like standing and sitting, both of which were classified to a higher accuracy compared to the rest, were more densely present compared to activities like walking, walking upstairs and walking downstairs.
 In the testing set, there were 1944 samples of standing whereas only 25 samples of walking upstairs.